Modifying music to fit the ocarina's range

 What to do when you cannot adapt a tune

 Sometimes, it's impossible to adapt a tune.
-If you're playing alone, the best option is to play a multichamber ocarina, a different instrument with more range.
+If you're playing alone, my recommendation is to play a multichamber ocarina, a different instrument with more range.
 Or find a different tune; the world isn't short of them.

-When you're playing with a group, you may be able to play a harmony instead.
-Bass ocarinas work best for this since they can blend into the background.
+When you're playing with a group of mixed instruments, you may be able to play a harmony instead.
+Bass ocarinas tend to work best for this since they can blend into the background.
 I'd be cautious of playing harmony on an alto range ocarina and would never on a soprano.
 If a harmony obscures the lead melody, it can spoil the sound of the entire group.
-Also note that switching to and from harmony can be jarring.
-At a minimum, play a whole phrase as harmony.